 ‘Satyagraha made arrogance bow its head’: Opposition celebrates repeal of farm laws

-Congress leader P Chidambaram said the Centre’s decision to withdraw the laws was impelled by the fear of elections.
+At the same time, leaders pointed out that the Centre had made the decision because it was worried about upcoming elections in Punjab and Uttar Pradesh.

-Opposition leaders on Friday celebrated the victory of farmers as the government announced that the three agricultural laws against which they have been protesting for nearly a year will be repealed.
+Opposition leaders on Friday celebrated the victory of agitating farmers as the government announced that the three agricultural laws against which they have been protesting for almost a year will be repealed.
+At the same time, they claimed that the Centre had made the decision because it was worried about the upcoming elections in Punjab and Uttar Pradesh.

-The announcement was made by Prime Minister Narendra Modi in an address to the country earlier in the day.
+Prime Minister Narendra Modi announced the withdrawal of the farm laws in his address to the country earlier in the day.
+It was the main demand of farmers who have been protesting at Delhi’s border entry points since November 2020.

-Thousands of farmers, mainly from Punjab, Haryana and Uttar Pradesh, have been protesting at Delhi’s border entry points since November last year.
-They had expressed concerns that the central government’s new laws would make them vulnerable to corporate exploitation and pushed for them to be withdrawn.
+The protestors, mostly from Punjab, Haryana and Uttar Pradesh, had expressed fears that the central government’s new laws would make them vulnerable to corporate exploitation.

 The protestors celebrated Modi’s announcement, but farmer leader Rakesh Tikait said the agitation will not be called off immediately.
 “We will wait for the day when the agricultural laws will be repealed in Parliament,” he said.

-The Samyukta Kisan Morcha, an umbrella body of farmers’ groups, said the farmers were not only protesting against the three laws but also for a guarantee of remunerative prices for their crops.
+The Samyukta Kisan Morcha, an umbrella body of groups leading the agitation, said the farmers were not only protesting against the three laws but also for a guarantee of remunerative prices for their crops.

 “This important demand of farmers is still pending,” the organisation said.
 “So also is the withdrawal of the Electricity Amendment Bill.
 SKM will take note of all developments, hold its meeting soon and announce further decisions.”

+Opposition leaders said on Friday that the farmers’ sacrifices had paid off.

-Congress leader Rahul Gandhi said the farmers’ “Satyagraha”, or peaceful protest, made the government’s arrogance bow its head.
+Congress leader Rahul Gandhi tweeted that the farmers’ “satyagraha”, or peaceful protest, made the government’s arrogance bow its head.

+Echoing Gandhi’s view, Trinamool Congress MP Derek O’ Brien said: “Arrogance loses.
+From hubris to on your knees.”

+Congress leaders Priyanka Gandhi Vadra and P Chidambaram said the upcoming elections in Punjab and Uttar Pradesh had compelled the government to repeal the farm laws.

 Congress General Secretary Randeep Singh Surjewala claimed the Centre has admitted to the “crime” that it committed against the farmers.
 “The people will decide the punishment,” he said at a press briefing.